Mithun Chakraborty: Early career (1976–1981)

-Stardom (1982–1995)
+Megastardom (1982–1995)

 In 1982, Chakraborty had a string of successes with Shaukeen, Ashanti and Taqdeer Ka Badshah.
-He shot to stardom in the same year with B. Subhash's dance film Disco Dancer.
-Disco Dancer proved to be a hit domestically and an All Time Blockbuster in overseas markets.
-It also became the first Indian film to do a business of ₹1 billion.
-Its soundtrack composed by Bappi Lahiri was a huge chartbuster and played a big role in the box office success of the film, especially in countries like Soviet Union and China.
-The same year, he established himself in Bengali cinema as well with Gautam Mukherjee's musical blockbuster Troyee.
-In 1983, he played lead roles in T. Rama Rao and Deepak Bahry's ventures - Mujhe Insaaf Chahiye and Hum Se Hai Zamana, respectively and Basu Chatterjee's critically acclaimed light-hearted romance Pasand Apni Apni.
+He shot to Superstardom in the same year with B. Subhash's dance film Disco Dancer.
+The film proved to be a hit domestically and an "all-time blockbuster" in overseas markets.
+It became the first Indian film to gross ₹1 billion.
+The soundtrack, composed by Bappi Lahiri, was successful in the charts and played a large role in the box office success of the film, especially in countries like Soviet Union and China.
+The same year, Chakraborty established himself in Bengali cinema with Gautam Mukherjee's musical blockbuster Troyee.
+In 1983, he played lead roles in T. Rama Rao and Deepak Bahry's commercially successful films - Mujhe Insaaf Chahiye and Hum Se Hai Zamana, respectively, and Basu Chatterjee's critically acclaimed light-hearted romance Pasand Apni Apni.
 The following year, he appeared alongside Shashi Kapoor, Moushmi Chatterjee and Ranjeeta in the family drama film Ghar Ek Mandir.
-At release, it was thrashed by critics, but went on to become a superhit at the box office.
-The huge box office success of Ghar Ek Mandir was followed by two more successes in Baazi and Kasam Paida Karne Wale Ki to go with the major grosser.
+At release, it was derided by critics, but went on to become a success at the box office.
+The box office success of Ghar Ek Mandir was followed by two more successes in Baazi and Kasam Paida Karne Wale Ki.